bvellacott/bueno-repo/README.md

 **Remember!** If your packages depend on each other, you'll have to add the moduleAliases to their `package.json` also, and run the snippet in their respective test code

+`setupAliases()` will look at `moduleAliases` by default.
+If you want to use module aliases in a production setup, but you also have mono repo packages that you wish to alias in dev you can define an additional `dependencyAliases: {}` object in your `package.json` and set them up separately in dev / test code useing `setupDependencyAliases()`

 By design the above snippet shouldn't be run in a production setup, but if you find a valid setup where you do want to do that, I don't see any obvious objections.
 For instance, if you just want to alias local directories so that you don't need to write relative requires which look like the following `require('../../../../some/local/package')`,